ros-workshop/mobility-plus-manipulation/README.md

 ## Task Description

-You'll be using the Husky with ABB arm mounted on it from the [manipulation topic](https://github.com/ros-workshop/manipulation) yesterday, that will navigate to known waypoints and perform the task of
+You'll be using the Husky with ABB arm mounted on it from the [manipulation topic](https://github.com/ros-workshop/manipulation) yesterday, that will navigate to known waypoints and perform the task of:

 * Picking up a cube-object with AprilTag attached on its sides, and
 * Dropping the cube-object on the robot's back.

 ## How this all comes together

 ### Manipulation

 Pull down the latest solution branch for manipulation.
 This will have a new robot with a Hokuyo LiDAR for slam navigation and mapping.
 The Grasp is now a ROS Service, you can run it after starting with a ros service command.

 ### Spawn Additional Cubes

 ### Initialise gmapping and move_base

 This is following the week 2 day 2 tutorial https://github.com/ros-workshop/slam-navigation These nodes must be started when your simulated Husky is in the center of the Gazebo simulation

 ### Pull down this repo

 This repo contains the mobility planner, which you'll need to modify to run the grasp service from the manipulation.
 Start this node last, and see the robot move to the various locations in the locations.csv file.

+## Stretch Goal

+### Description

+Robotic tasks often require complex state machines where robots observe and execute actions depending on its current state (think [Markovian assumption](https://en.wikipedia.org/wiki/Markov_property) :)), if not for all states.
+ROS provides a state-machine system for this very purpose called [Smach](http://wiki.ros.org/smach), which you can use for handling state-machines in your system.

+### Goal

+Do go through Smach tutorials and see how you can use it to perform the sequence of mobility and manipulation tasks above.